paylogic/developer.paylogic.com/content/articles/tests-in-paylogic.rst

     def i_have_an_event_with_products(product_quantity):
         """I have an event with products."""

-Now, if your event fixture uses the *product_quantity* fixture, then for each scenario you will have the event with different quantity of products, depending on what you write in your feature file.
+Now, if your event fixture uses the *product_quantity* fixture, then for each scenario you will get the event with a different quantity of products, depending on what you write in your feature file.

 Scenario outlines
 -----------------

-Scenarios also can be parametrized to cover few cases.
-In Gherkin the variable templates are written using corner braces as <somevalue>.
+Scenarios can also be parametrized to cover multiple cases.
+In the `Gherkin language <http://docs.behat.org/en/v2.5/guides/1.gherkin.html>`_ the variable templates are written using corner braces, like so: <somevalue>.
+Scenario outlines are supported by pytest-bdd exactly as described in the `behave docs <http://docs.behat.org/en/v2.5/guides/1.gherkin.html#scenario-outlines>`_.

+A full example of a scenario outline can be found below.

 ::